 - Could this song be a different song to add to their repertoire?

-Explain how cutting this song would benefit the artist:
+How would cutting your song would benefit the artist?

 How will they hear the song?